Kramer: They wanna know why they never see you!

 - Also, the "Girl in the Red Truck", a human on whom Snoopy's desert-dwelling brother Spike had a crush.
 She was eventually fleshed out for a special It's the Girl in the Red Truck, Charlie Brown that combined animation and live action, where she was named Jenny and portrayed by Charles Schulz's daughter Jill.
 (Again, the special, which wasn't as well-received as most Peanuts specials, is considered non-canonical.)

-- The trend of the not showing adults in any form is averted in the fourth movie, Bon Voyage, Charlie Brown (And Don't Come Back!!).
+- The trend of the not showing adults in any form is averted in the fourth movie, Bon Voyage, Charlie Brown.
 Charlie Brown's grandfather is seen in a war photo; he looks exactly like Charlie Brown except taller.
 The Baron, Violette's and the main antagonist, is a fully voiced character but only appears as a silhouette.

 - Montel Vontavious Porter had the gimmick of being "the highest paid free agent in sports entertainment" and general manager Theodore Long had a hard time dealing with his unseen contract negotiator.